 A bicycle that either lack suspension or have a front damping system in the fork.
 Normally the route of this suspension is less than 120mm since they are designed to run at full speed through tracks and sections without asphalt without large slopes or steep obstacles.

 They stand out for their lightness, dynamism, and agility.
-It is not an urban legend that in this type of bicycles the force is transmitted more directly to the bottom bracket, but it is simple physics; With nothing more than an iron bar between the saddle and him, the force does not dissipate as it does when there are damping in between.
+It is not an urban legend that in this type of bicycle the force is transmitted more directly to the bottom bracket, but it is simple physics; With nothing more than an iron bar between the saddle and him, the force does not dissipate as it does when there are damping in between.
 That’s why they are faster.

-To this, we must add that they are cheaper than the others because their manufacture is simpler, since the painting is either a single mold, or it has soldiers the rest of the tubes.
+To this, we must add that they are cheaper than the others because their manufacture is simpler, since the painting is either a single mould, or it has soldiers the rest of the tubes.
 By dispensing with the rear or center suspension, they have fewer elements and parts, which also results in fewer breakdowns and less expense and maintenance work.

 Of course, if we have the misfortune that our back or our joints complain often, it is more advisable to bet on another more comfortable model.